intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 This document is a report on the proceedings of the workshop.
-The views and positions documented in this report are those of the workshop participants and do not necessarily reflect IAB views and positions.
+The views and positions documented in this report are those of the expressed during the workshop by participants and do not necessarily reflect IAB views and positions.

 Furthermore, the content of the report comes from presentations given by workshop participants and notes taken during the discussions,